bao-project/bao-docs/source/development/contributing.rst

       reviewer and never mark it as resolved yourself.
 The **reviewer** must be the one to close that conversation in case they agree with the changes;
-    * re-request a review from **reviewers'** after you've address all their concerns and modification requests;
+    * re-request a review from **reviewers'** after you have addressed all their concerns and modification requests;
     * if the **reviewers** are taking too long, try contacting the :term:`PR` assignee.